 Occupational therapy is a client-centered practice that focuses on commitment to the individual person.
 With this in mind, the therapist creates a specifically tailored intervention plan in collaboration with each and every client.
 In order to be client-centered " practitioners must be willing to enter the client's world to create a relationship that encourages the other to enhance his or her life in ways that are most meaningful to that person"

-Occupational therapy uses research to guide its practice.
+Evidence-Based Practice Occupational therapy uses research to guide its practice.
 Research is essential in providing clients with the most up to date and effective intervention techniques available.
 Evidence-based practice "entails being able to integrate research evidence into the clinical-reasoning process to explain the rationale behind interventions and predict probable outcomes (Crepeau, Cohn, Boyt-Schnell, 2009, p 219).
 After this research is obtain, OT's must be able to communicate findings to clients in a way in which they understand.

 No comments: